bigchaindb/BEPs/23/README.md

     send -r1000000 --mode=sync
 ```

 This command uses 32 workers to push 1,000,000 transaction of 765 bytes to the four nodes in the network.
-The generated `CSV` file with the results was then copied to another machine
+The generated `CSV` file with the results was then copied to another machine.

 ### Experiment 2: finalize 1,000,000 transactions (experimental parallelization)
 For each node in the network, we started BigchainDB with `bigchaindb start --experimental-parallel-validation`.
 After some seconds, we switched to the workload generating virtual machine, and ran: